 5. The Chihuahua is one of the smallest dog breeds, making it easy to take them anywhere.

-7. In spite of their popularity, the Chihuahua has never won Best in Show at Westminster.
+7. In spite of their popularity, the Chihuahua has never won Best in Show at the Westminster Kennel Club Dog Show.